AkikanK/Lab-Project/README.md

 **Getting Started:**
-The program requires all three files found in the 'data'-folder to function, as well as all the dependencies mentioned in the requirements document.
+The program requires all files found in the 'data'-folder to function, as well as all the dependencies mentioned in the requirements document.

-Once the files have all been downloaded into the same folder, the program is run and can be tested from the main.py file.
+Once the files have all been downloaded into the same folder, the program is run and can be tested from the main.py file or the bottest.py file.
 I have included initialisation code, so the program can be run both in terminal or any python-supporting software of your choosing.

 **Using the program:**

+For Playing:
 The main.py contains code which ensures that all the proper events occur within the algorithm file (do not modify it).
 To start, simply run the code in the main.py document.
 The player is first prompted to press any other key except e (Exit).